 For many people new flooring is an afterthought until it is absolutely needed.
 Because of this, it is easy to overlook new advancements in the industry.
 There are, however several innovations that are worth taking a closer look at.
 Some of these innovations include water resistance, enhanced durability, and easy installation.

 The advancement of Nylon Carpet is a great example of innovated flooring.
-Newer strands of Nylon are designed to completely repel water from soaking through the fibers.
+Newer nylons are designed to completely repel water from soaking into the fibers.
 Many modern carpet selections also feature a backing that will prevent spills from soaking through to the pad.
 This makes the spill accessible for an easy cleaning.

 Floors arguably take more abuse than any other part of our home’s interior.
 From high-traffic areas to warping from seasonal changes, there are a number of threats facing our floors.
 Both homeowners and industry leaders are always looking for new ways to make them last longer.
 Thankfully, the flooring industry has discovered a few advancements.

 With hard surface floors, durability starts at the core and ends with the wear layer.
 Engineered hardwood flooring features cores, such as the Stabilitek Core, and bonding methods that combine layers of wood to reinforce each plank’s stability and durability.